fspoettel/advent-of-code-rust/README.md

 The template can output a table with solution times to your readme.
 Please note that these are not "scientific" benchmarks, understand them as a fun approximation. 😉

 In order to generate a benchmarking table, run `cargo all --release --time`.
-If everything goes well, the command will output _Successfully updated README with benchmarks._ after the execution finishes.
+If everything goes well, the command will output "_Successfully updated README with benchmarks._" after the execution finishes.

 ### Run all tests